 What It Will And Won’t Fix

-Reimage will not fix issues with third party software such as Adobe, Skype, Firefox, and other similar programs.
-It’s also not an antivirus program – it can help repair damage left behind by viruses but it will not prevent them from getting on your PC in the first place.
+Reimage will not fix issues with third-party software such as Adobe, Skype, Firefox, and other similar programs.
+It’s also not an active antivirus prevention program – it can help repair damage left behind by viruses and remove them, but it will not prevent them from getting on your PC in the first place.
 Reimage will also not help you if your computer issues are related to physical hardware, such as RAM problems or failing hard drives.